 The first two years of the Military Science curriculum is open to all students, regardless of academic standing, without any military obligation.
-The last two years of is only open to students who have entered a contract with the Army to continue the program and earn their degree.
+The last two years is only open to students who have entered a contract with the Army to continue the program and earn their degree.
 Completion of the Advanced Course qualifies students to earn a commission as a Second Lieutenant in the United States Army.

 How does the program work?

 The 100-level courses are 2-credit hours and consist of a one-hour class and a two-hour leadership laboratory (3 hours weekly).
 The sophomore 200-level courses are 3-credit hours and consist of a two-hour class and a two-hour leadership laboratory (4 hours weekly).
 The focus is on leader development and small group dynamics combined with basic military skills proficiency.
 This is an excellent opportunity for students to determine if pursuing a contract with ROTC is for them.

 A fundamental element of the Basic Course is the development of critical thinking and problem solving skills and improvement of oral and written communication skills.
 We place students in a variety of situations in order to provide an environment within which to become better leaders.
 Students are also afforded the opportunity to apply and compete for ROTC 2- and 3-year scholarships.

-Upon completion of the Basic Course or equivalent, students become eligible for entrance into the Advanced Course.
+Upon completion of the Basic Course, students become eligible for entrance into the Advanced Course.

 Advanced Course: Eligible students must be selected to contract into the Advanced Course.
 All students in the Advanced Course sign a contract with the Army to continue the program and to enter the Army as an Officer (Reserve or Active Duty) upon graduation.
 Students can earn any degree offered at EWU while completing ROTC.